Karan-666/blog-post-rest-api/README.md

 <pre>
-This is a RESTful API for managing blog posts.
+The Blog API is a RESTful API built with Spring Boot and JPA that allows users to interact with a blog database.
+With this API, users can perform CRUD (Create, Read, Update, Delete) operations on blog posts.
+The API can be used to retrieve all blog posts or retrieve a specific post by ID.
+The API handles exceptions and sorts blog posts by date and time created (newest first).
 It is built using Java 8 and MySQL database.

 The API provides the following functionality:
 * Create a new blog post